kunalnagar/custom-404-pro/readme.txt

 * Copy the custom-404-pro folder to the wp-content/plugins directory.
 * Activate from the Plugins Section.

+== Frequently Asked Questions ==

+= Why is the 404 custom redirect not working? =

+Some users have reported an issue with the Divi theme where the 404 redirect does not work.
+In such cases, please disable the Divi theme and try again.
+It's usually a good practice to start disabling themes/plugins one by one and work your way backward to see what might be causing the issue.

+= Why are my plugin preferences not being saved? =

+Uninstall the plugin from the Plugins page (important!) and reinstall it.
+Never remove plugin folders directly from your WordPress installation as this DOES NOT cleanup plugin database tables.

 == Screenshots ==

 1. Activate the plugin from the WordPress Admin Panel